tho888/new-parametric-letterforms-tho888/README.md

 ##### 22/04/24 - 28/04/24 *(Week 8)*

-- Consolidated variables to cut down to < 20 in total
+- Consolidated variables to cut them down to 20
 - Updated colours and fixed layering issues
 - Adjusted variable names to be more intelligible